v923z/micropython-ulab/README.md

 ```
 ### RP2-based Port

-Building micropython with ulab currently requires the Pimoroni's [micropython fork](https://github.com/pimoroni/micropython/tree/continuous-integration) and the `patch-cmake-user-c-module-support` branch of the [ulab fork](https://github.com/pimoroni/micropython-ulab/tree/patch-cmake-user-c-module-support).
+Building `micropython` with `ulab` currently requires Pimoroni's [micropython fork](https://github.com/pimoroni/micropython/tree/continuous-integration).

-Once the pull requests for these forks are resolved you should be able to use the official repositories.
+Once the pull request for this fork is resolved you should be able to use the official repository.
 To get started, run the commands below.

 First, clone the micropython fork and checkout the `continous-integration` branch.
 ```bash